Chapter 3 Extra Practice

 4. Use the tree to find the probability of obtaining at least one head.

-33. The following are real data from Santa Clara County, CA. As of a certain time, there had been a total of 3,059 documented cases of AIDS in the county.
-They were grouped into the following categories: [9]
+27. The following are real data from Santa Clara County, CA. At a certain point in time, there had been a total of 3,059 documented cases of AIDS in the county.
+They were grouped into the following categories:[8]

 Female 0 70 136 49